mergeability/mergeable/docs/README.md

       label: 'wip|do not merge|experimental'
 ```

-Here's an example configuration file for advanced settings and all of it's possible options:
+Here's an example configuration file for advanced settings and all of its possible options:

 ```yml
   ##############################